togashidm/Machine-Learning-ExerciseTracking/README.md

     MagnetForearmY       7.14137478
     MagnetForearmZ      15.57428210
 ```
-We can also get the plot of the variable importance sorted in descendent order by `plot(varImp(modelFit2, scale=TRUE))`.
+We can also get the plot of the variable importance sorted in descending order by `plot(varImp(modelFit2, scale=TRUE))`.
 See Figure 2.
 <p align="center">
   <img src="https://raw.githubusercontent.com/anonymous-1618/ML/master/Fig2.png">
   <b>Figure 2 - </b>Variable Importance</b><br>